Sabudana Wada is popular fasting food.

 - 1 cup sabudana/ sago

 - ½ cup peanuts/mungphali coarsely ground in the mixer after roasting

 - 1-2 green chilies finely chopped

 - few chopped coriander leaves/dhania (optional)

-- sendha namak/ rock salt it is prefered in fasting
+- sendha namak/ rock salt

 - ghee/ oil for frying